18 Best Types of Charts and Graphs for Data Visualization [+ Guide]

 • Sales growth and tax laws.

 Try to choose two data sets that already have a positive or negative relationship.
-That said, this type of graph can also make it easier to see data that falls outside of normal patterns.
+That said, this type of chart can also make it easier to see data that falls outside of normal patterns.

 Design Best Practices for Scatter Plots